Faust (disambiguation)

-Faust is the protagonist of a German tale who makes a pact with the Devil.
-The character is based on a real person, Johann Georg Faust.
-The tale is the basis of many works.
+Faust is the protagonist of a German legend about a magician who makes a pact with the Devil.
+The character is based on a real person, Johann Georg Faust (c.
+1500), but the story is fictional, and modeled largely on ancient sources.

+The first version of the Faust legend is the anonymously-authored polemical book, Historia von D. Johann Fausten (1587).
+This in turn gave rise to the following important dramatic works: